samyamaryal/chAI/CHAI/readme.md

 How to use:
 - Launch the application
 - Calibrate your camera by looking at the dot and pressing [space]
-- Recod while doing an action on UI (Ground Truth/Developer)
+- Record while doing an action on UI (Ground Truth/Developer)
 - Process Recoding
 - Recod again while doing an action on UI (Tester)
 - Process Recoding